YinHK-gameDev/unity-learn/scripting cheestsheet/movement/Build in math method & Lerp.md

 Gradually changes a value towards a desired goal over time.

 The value is smoothed by some spring-damper like function, which will never overshoot.
-The function can be used to smooth any kind of value, positions, colors, scalars.
+The function can be used to smooth any kind of **value, positions, colors, scalars**.

 #### `Mathf.MoveTowards`